OfficeDev/office-js-docs-pr/docs/word/citation-management.md

 You can also [persist add-in state and settings](../develop/persisting-add-in-state-and-settings.md) in the user's current document.

 > [!CAUTION]
-> Don't store sensitive information such as auth tokens or connection strings.
+> Don't store sensitive information such as authentication tokens or connection strings.
 Properties in the document aren't encrypted or protected.

 ### Use footnotes